-- Overall, there is good coverage for mental health programs with all of the highest risk ZIP Codes in the city having more than five programs. - The alignment of emergency and inpatient programs within the city to areas of highest risk is generally poor.
-The highest concentrations of these types of programs are in ZIP Code 14215 on the East Side, while ZIP Codes 14211 and 14212 (also on the East Side) are lacking in any direct coverage of either program type.
-Part of downtown Buffalo (14203) has some coverage for emergency but not inpatient programs. - Overall coverage of outpatient and support programs is very good within the city, with all highest risk locations having greater than 2 programs.
+- Overall, there is good alignment for mental health programs with all of the highest risk ZIP Codes in the city having more than five programs. - The alignment of emergency and inpatient programs within the city to areas of highest risk is generally poor.
+ZIP 14211 lacks any programs in borders while the others have only a few. - Overall alignment of outpatient and support programs is very good within the city, with all highest risk locations having at least one program, but often having four or more.